alan-turing-institute/DH-RSE-Summer-School/Day 5/binder-tutorial/README.md

 # MyBinder Tutorial

 ## First part: From Zero To Binder in Python (Sarah)
-Here's the [link](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-python.md) from The Turing Way [approximately 1 hour]
+Here's the [link](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-python.md) from The Turing Way

-## Second part: Exercises on Using MyBinder with Historical Language Models (Fede and Kaspar)
+## Second part: Exercises with Historical Language Models (Fede and Kaspar)
-[approximately 1 hour]

 The goal is to use MyBinder in order to run the Jupyter Notebooks available in [this repo](https://github.com/Living-with-machines/histLM).